javalite/site-content/src/activejdbc/database_migrations.md

 ...
 ~~~~

-The newly created fle is empty.
+The newly created file is empty.
 Go ahead and add raw SQL to the file

 ~~~~ {.prettyprint}
 create table people ( name varchar (10));